leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/physics/explode.rst

       (which would happen if the faces had a weight value of 0).

 Particle UV
-   If set, the U value of the coordinates in that :term:`UV map` will be overwritten with the age of the particle attached to the matching mesh face (in proportion, from 0 for not yet born particles, to 1 for dead ones).
+   If set, the U value of the coordinates in that :term:`UV Map` will be overwritten with the age of the particle attached to the matching mesh face (in proportion, from 0 for not yet born particles, to 1 for dead ones).